farmera/sare_grant/study_results_drones.md

 ![](img/2017-04-25_001_3_GNDVI.png)
 ###### Figure 6.
 CIR composite image, NDVI versus GNDVI index in an early sugar cane crop.

-__Figure 5__ shows three images: a CIR composite of a single section (taken on April 25, 2017) followed by two index images processed from the same section for NDVI and GNDVI.
+In __Figure 5__ three images are displayed: a CIR composite of a single section (taken on April 25, 2017) followed by two index images processed from the same section for NDVI and GNDVI.
 The color bar to the right of each are the index values on a scale of 0 to 1.
 The mean 'soil-corrected' index value for each section was __0.46__ for NDVI and __0.4__ for GNDVI.
 These values were generated automatically for all sections, for all treatments, and used in the final regression analysis.
 Thus, our